 Building a marketplace may be easier than you think, and a growing number of B2B businesses are already taking the initiative.
 While you need specialized software to run your marketplace, you also need a high-quality commerce platform equipped to deliver a great user experience.

-The flexibility, security, and rich feature set of Magento Commerce makes it an excellent foundation for a dedicated digital marketplace.
+The flexibility, security, and rich feature set of Adobe Commerce (Magento) makes it an excellent foundation for a dedicated digital marketplace.
 It also works seamlessly with a wide variety of marketplace software packages.
 OS1 on the other hand, does not have the required security standards and modernized features.

-By and large, upgrading from OS1 to Magento Commerce is an excellent investment.
+By and large, upgrading from OS1 to Adobe Commerce (Magento) is an excellent investment.
 In fact, companies that switch have achieved an average ROI of 165.3 percent after just three years.
 This ROI derives from the following benefits: